Convention Schedule

 parents to confidently support their child’s success.

-Blooming in Neurodiversity: An Autistic Taekwondo Instructor’s Journey - By Stephanie Singer, Self-Advocate
+Blooming in Neurodiversity: An Autistic Taekwondo Instructor’s Journey - By Stephanie Singer

 Ever wondered if Taekwondo training is good for individuals with IDD?
 My life is proof that it not only can, but does.
 Attendees will hear about my personal journey in Taekwondo, discover the many benefits it has for individuals with IDD, find out how to pick a dojang (martial arts school) that suits your needs, and even learn a few basic moves adapted to your physical and mental abilities!

-Supporting our loved ones as they navigate relationships can feel like shifting sand—especially for teens and young adults with intellectual and developmental disabilities, who often face challenges understanding friendship, trust, and personal boundaries.
+Navigating relationships can feel like shifting sand, especially for those who face challenges understanding friendship, trust, and personal boundaries.
 LEAP offers a calmer path forward.
-This interactive session is a condensed introduction to LEAP (Leadership for Empowerment and Abuse Prevention), a curriculum co-developed with families to help young people build safe, meaningful relationships.
-This session highlights how connection and trust can lead to greater confidence and autonomy.
+This interactive session is a condensed introduction to LEAP (Leadership for Empowerment and Abuse Prevention), a curriculum co-developed with self advocates and families to help teens and young adults build safe, meaningful relationships.

 List of Services